Bao Finance (BAO) Price Hits $0.0002 on Major Exchanges

-Bao Finance (CURRENCY:BAO) traded down 17.2% against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on January 21st.
-One Bao Finance coin can currently be purchased for about $0.0002 or 0.00000000 BTC on major cryptocurrency exchanges.
-Bao Finance has a market capitalization of $6.13 million and approximately $1.27 million worth of Bao Finance was traded on exchanges in the last day.
-Over the last week, Bao Finance has traded 31.9% lower against the U.S. dollar.
+Bao Finance (CURRENCY:BAO) traded up 6.3% against the dollar during the 1-day period ending at 11:00 AM Eastern on January 24th.
+One Bao Finance coin can now be purchased for approximately $0.0002 or 0.00000001 BTC on exchanges.
+In the last seven days, Bao Finance has traded down 26.8% against the dollar.
+Bao Finance has a market capitalization of $5.99 million and $2.02 million worth of Bao Finance was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.